brntb/Amazing-Numbers/README.md

     Display the instructions;
     Ask for a request;
     If a user enters zero, terminate the program;
-    If numbers are not natural, print an error message;
+    If numbers are not natural, print the error message;
-    If a user inputs an incorrect property, print the error message and the list of available properties;
+    If an incorrect property is specified, print the error message and the list of available properties;
-    For one number, print the properties of the number;
+    For one number, calculate and print the properties of the number;
     For two numbers, print the list of numbers with their properties;
-    For two numbers and a property, print the list of numbers and their properties filtered by the indicated property;
+    For two numbers and one property, print the numbers with this property only;
+    For two numbers and two properties, print the numbers that have both properties.
+    If a user specifies mutually exclusive properties, abort the request and warn a user.
-    Once a request is processed, continue execution from step 3.
+    Once a request has been processed, continue execution from step 3.

-In the current stage, the property names include even, odd, buzz, duck, palindromic , gapful, and spy.
+In the current stage, the property names include even, odd, buzz , duck, palindromic , gapful , spy, square, and sunny.
 The test won't check the order of properties, their indentation, and spaces.
 You may format numbers as you like.
 Please, add the information below:
 Instructions

 Supported requests:
 - enter a natural number to know its properties;
 - enter two natural numbers to obtain the properties of the list:
   * the first parameter represents a starting number;
   * the second parameter shows how many consecutive numbers are to be printed;
 - two natural numbers and a property to search for;
+- two natural numbers and two properties to search for;
 - separate the parameters with one space;
 - enter 0 to exit.